APDevTeam/Movecraft/README.md

 ## Download

-Public builds, as well as older builds (1.10 and below), are located on the [Spigot forums](https://www.spigotmc.org/resources/movecraft.31321/)
+Public builds, as well as older builds (1.10 and below), are located on the [Spigot forums](https://www.spigotmc.org/resources/movecraft.31321/).

+Preliminary builds (including 1.14+ support), can be found on the [releases tab](https://github.com/APDevTeam/Movecraft/releases).

 Development builds can be found under the [actions tab](https://github.com/APDevTeam/Movecraft/actions?query=workflow%3A%22Java+CI%22).

 ## Building
 Movecraft uses multiple versions of the Spigot server software for legacy support.
 As such, you need to run [BuildTools](https://www.spigotmc.org/wiki/buildtools/) for several versions before building the plugin.
 It doesn't matter where you do this, but inside the Movecraft directory is probably a bad place.
-Note: Spigot will require Java 13 to build 1.14.4, 1.15.2 & 1.16.5 and Java 17 to build 1.17.1 & 1.18.1.
+Note: Spigot will require Java 13 to build 1.14.4, 1.15.2 & 1.16.5 and Java 17 to build 1.17.1 & 1.18.2.

 ```
 java -jar BuildTools.jar --rev 1.14.4 --compile craftbukkit